evansbenj/BIO722.md/1_Evaluating_your_data.md

 ## Trimming and Quality Control of NextGen Data

-We have already discussed [fastq](http://en.wikipedia.org/wiki/FASTQ_format) format, quality assessment with [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and trimming with [TROMMOMATIC](http://www.usadellab.org/cms/?page=trimmomatic).
+We have already discussed [fastq](http://en.wikipedia.org/wiki/FASTQ_format) format, quality assessment with [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and trimming with [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 So I won't go over this again.
+Let's just assume that we have done these steps and now have the trimmed, high quality reads.

 ## Set up a directory on scratch and make symbolic links